EngreitzLab/ENCODE_rE2G/README.md

 conda activate encode_re2g
 snakemake -j1 --use-conda
 ```
+Based on your biosample config, we will find the right model to use for you.
+If we haven't trained that model before, an exception will get raised.

 Output will show up in the `results/` directory
 - Binarized predictions will be located at `results/{biosample_name}/{model_name}/encode_e2g_predictions_threshold.{threshold}.tsv.gz`